-Although "Don't Smoke In Bed" was our Song of the Week #39, I last wrote about the art of the cigarette song more generally almost twenty years ago, in a piece that's anthologized in Mark Steyn From Head To Toe (personally autographed copies of which are exclusively available, etc, etc).
-So I was intrigued to receive this letter:
+A quarter-century ago I discussed the art of the cigarette song in an essay that's anthologized in Mark Steyn From Head To Toe (personally autographed copies of which are exclusively available, etc, etc).
+Not long after the book was published, I received this letter:

 My uncle (1889-1967) played piano for a lot of dances on the south side of Chicago from around 1910 into the 1920s or 30s.
 Later he played two songs a lot for the family, so I identify those two songs as his songs.
 One of them was 'Tea for Two' and the other one he said was named 'Lady Nicotine.'
 I have searched (the local library's reference books, experts in popular music, the Internet) for 20 or 30 years to find out anything about 'Lady Nicotine' (if, indeed that was the name of the song).
 I have not found anything about it including not finding the sheet music for the piano.
 I recall it had a lot of swing to it, syncopation probably, and was an uptempo song.